ATS Allison Extreme

 Photos by Jim Bigley & courtesy of the manufacturer

-The Allison 1000-Series 5/6-speed transmissions are simply the best and most durable automatics to ever have been installed in a pickup truck.
+The factory Allison 1000-Series 5/6-speed transmissions are simply the best and most durable automatic transmissions to ever have been installed in a GM pickup truck.
 When using stock power, it's practically impossible to hurt the transmission or exceed its torque handling capability.
-As good as the Allison is, however, it's still possible to exceed its torque handling capability when using a power adder.
+As good as the Allison is, however, it's still possible to exceed its ability when using more than stock power.
 Most Allisons will hang onto at least 75 additional horsepower and 200 lb-ft of torque, but living on the ragged edge can take a toll on long-term durability.
 This is why installing a performance-built Allison can increase the fun!

 The above images dramatically illustrate one problem with a factory Allison when increasing power/torque.
 The image on the left shows a dyno run with a completely stock truck.
 The dips visible in the graph show how much power is reduced at each gear shift.
 The Duramax ECM & Allison TCM are programmed to pull fuel at each shift (reduce power), in part to protect the transmission and to produce the great drivability we enjoy.
 The ECM/TCM use various sensors inside the transmission that look for torque converter clutch or C1-C5 clutch pack slippage, and will reduce power at each upshift even further if any is detected.